 On our next trip to the zoo, the kids were on a mission.
 They were armed with a clipboard, pencil and the animal profiles worksheets.
 Instead of running through the zoo, this time they actually read the information boards in front of the animal enclosures to gather more information than just the name.

 The kids discussed the animals together and filled out their worksheets.
-While they don’t usually like worksheets, the Wild At The Zoo printables are colorful and fun, so different from plain black and white fill-in type forms.
+While they don’t usually like worksheets, the Wild At The Zoo worksheets are colorful and fun, so different from plain black and white fill-in type forms.

 There are even more activities in Wild At The Zoo to do before, during and after a zoo trip that we didn’t get to this time, but we’ll be enjoying later.
 We are especially looking forward to the “Where in the world bingo” and we will be doing the build your own habitat project when it warms up around here.